Background for writing this topic

 - One of our employees newly moves in to this office location.
 This person “plans” to travel to office as stated below.
-(I highlighted ‘plan’ as we need a scenario that is associated with design time.
+(I highlighted ‘plan’ as we need a scenario that is relatable to design time of a software product.
 Remember that risk assessment is recommended at the planning/design stage of a product)

 - Employee Travels from a distant place to office which requires him/her to cross multiple traffic junctions.
-This route is loaded with enough bottlenecks and traffic jams which could take a toll on our time, effort, mental and physical well-being.
+This route is loaded with enough bottlenecks and traffic jams which could take a toll on our physical and mental health, consumes a lot of time and effort.

 - The person uses a 2 wheeler to commute to office.

 - The person travels all the way to office rarely wearing a helmet, without wearing other protective gear.

 - The person does not use protective air or noise pollution masks.

 Now let’s us try to do a risk assessment on this scenario.